AnthonyPoncet/mygift/README.md

    - choose password, it will correspond to alias password
    - keytool -importkeystore -alias mygift -destkeystore ./mygift.jks -srcstoretype PKCS12 -srckeystore ./keystore.p12
    - choose password, it will correspond to jks password

+## Activate foreign-keys on sqlite3
+To check if activated: "PRAGMA foreign_keys;"
+To activate in case not activated: "PRAGMA foreign_keys = ON;"